den-materials/intro-jquery/README.md

 - That should have brought all the images back.
 Make sense so far?

-- Now with the chrome inspector, try to match the title of the first Reddit post and replace the text using `.text()` or `.html()`.
+- Now use the Chrome `Inspect`or, and try to match the title of the first Reddit post and replace the text using `.text()` or `.html()`.

 - Try to replace the blue background in the header by another color using the function `.css()`.

-- Now try some of the other examples we've gone over in the Chrome REPL and see what happens to the Reddit.com website.
+- Now try some of the other examples we went over earlier in this lesson in the Chrome Console, and see what happens to the Reddit.com website.
 Remember, this is your laboratory — your chance to experiment and learn.
 Make use of it.

 ## Conclusion